ibmdb/node-ibm_db/README.md

          SETR RACLIST(MDSNPN) REFRESH

-3. Update the `STEPLIB` environment variable to include the Db2 SDSNEXIT, SDSNLOAD and SDSNLOD2 data sets.
+4. Update the `STEPLIB` environment variable to include the Db2 SDSNEXIT, SDSNLOAD and SDSNLOD2 data sets.
 You can set the `STEPLIB `environment variable in your `.profile` with the following statement, after defining `IBM_DB_HOME` to the high level qualifier of your Db2 datasets as instructed above:

     ```sh
     # Assumes IBM_DB_HOME specifies the HLQ of the Db2 datasets.
     export STEPLIB=$STEPLIB:$IBM_DB_HOME.SDSNEXIT:$IBM_DB_HOME.SDSNLOAD:$IBM_DB_HOME.SDSNLOD2
     ```

-4. Configure an appropriate _Db2 ODBC initialization file_ that can be read at application time.
+5. Configure an appropriate _Db2 ODBC initialization file_ that can be read at application time.
 You can specify the file by using either a DSNAOINI data definition statement or by defining a `DSNAOINI` z/OS UNIX environment variable.
 For compatibility with ibm_db, the following properties must be set:

+    In COMMON section:

     ```
-    MULTICONTEXT=1
+    MULTICONTEXT=2
     CURRENTAPPENSCH=ASCII
+    FLOAT=IEEE
+    ```

+    In SUBSYSTEM section:

+    ```
+    MVSATTACHTYPE=RRSAF
     ```

     Here is a sample of a complete initialization file: